mrilikecoding/StreamPoseML/docs/source/webapp/usage.rst

 3. **Select the MLflow model in the UI**:

    - Open the web UI at http://localhost:3000
-   - Go to Settings > Models
+   - Go to Settings
-   - Choose the "MLflow" model source
+   - Upload your MLflow model file (gzip format with all needed assets)
-   - Select your model from the available MLflow models
+   - Configure the Frame Window Size and Prediction Frame Overlap as needed
-   - Click "Apply Changes"
+   - Click "Set Model"

 4. **Advantages of MLflow Integration**: